 Conflict of interest notification:

 None of the authors have a conflict of interest, financial or otherwise, with the conduct or results of this project.
-Dr. Patel was a pediatric resident at the time when the project was conducted.
-Dr. Drover is the program director for the pediatric residency project at Memorial University.
+Dr. Patel was a pediatric resident and Dr. Drover was the program director for the pediatric residency program at Memorial University at the time when the project was conducted. .

 Acknowledgements: